scarpent/ledgerbil/README.md

        $ 11,035    $ 34,000                           $ 35,458
 ```

 It is currently a breathtakingly manual process to add data to the
-`portfolio.json` file and  I imagine few people would want to bother
+`portfolio.json` file and I imagine few people will want to bother with
-with it, even if it made any sense.
+it, even if it made any sense.

 ```
 usage: ledgerbil/main.py port [-h] [-a REGEX] [-L LABELS] [-c] [-C]